Depp v. Heard: Comments by juror

-Following the trial, a male juror was interviewed by Good Morning America.
-He stated that "Social media did not impact us": "We followed the evidence.
-We didn't take into account anything outside ...
-They were very serious accusations and a lot of money involved.
-So we weren't taking it lightly."
-The juror also said that no one on the jury was starstruck, stating "none of us were really fans of either one of them."
-Depp and Heard "were both abusive to each other" but that Heard's team failed to prove that Depp's abuse was physical.
+Following the trial, a juror was interviewed by Good Morning America.
+The juror stated that he found that Depp and Heard "were both abusive to each other" but that Heard's team failed to prove that Depp's abuse was physical.
 "They had their husband-wife arguments.
-They were both yelling at each other, I don't think that makes either of them right or wrong ...
-But to rise to the level of what she was claiming, there wasn’t enough or any evidence that really supported what she was saying".
+They were both yelling at each other, I don't think that makes either of them right or wrong [...]
+But to rise to the level of what she was claiming, there wasn't enough or any evidence that really supported what she was saying".
 The juror opined that Heard's testimony was not "believable" because it "seemed like she was able to flip the switch on her emotions", while Depp "seemed a little more real in terms of how he responded to questions".
-Heard, the juror said, was considered the aggressor in the relationship by the majority of the jury, stating "If you have a battered wife or spouse situation, why would you buy the other person, the ‘aggressor,’ a knife?".
+Heard, the juror said, was considered the aggressor in the relationship by the majority of the jury, stating "If you have a battered wife or spouse situation, why would you buy the other person, the 'aggressor,' a knife?"